Punicious Punography

 My work is piling up because of this tree trunk on my shoulders, although it’s only a small back log.

-Never thought I’d figure out what this gateau was; but it was a piece of cake in the end.
+I never thought I’d determine what this gateau is; but it turned out to be a piece of cake.

 If a priest kept making the sign of the cross at a fancy dress party, would it be a blessing in disguise?